Henk B. Helleman

 advanced R&D to inflator development and

-Henk Helleman has over twenty years experience designing and analyzing vehicle restraint systems (belts, airbags) using computer simulations and (crash) testing.
+Henk Helleman has over thirty years experience designing and analyzing vehicle restraint systems (belts, airbags) using computer simulations and (crash) testing.
 This experience was used to the fullest for the development of the second and third generation vehicle passive restraint systems that will increase the level of protection while reducing the chance of airbag induced injury.

 |Before joining BREED he worked for five years for the TNO Road-Vehicles Research Institute as a Research Engineer.
 In that function he pioneered Multi-Body structural analysis, engineered the MADYMO finite element airbag module, developed databases for three major crash dummies, and researched numerical models for foam padding materials.|